LowTechCoder/rpi4-retroarch-guide/README.md

 ### PiKISS
 PiKISS is a great way to get RetroArch and some of the more difficult packages installed on your Raspberry Pi.
 It's now my first choice.
-Follow their instructions here, and you'll end up with RetroArch installed. https://github.com/jmcerrejon/PiKISS
+Follow their instructions, and you'll end up with RetroArch installed. https://github.com/jmcerrejon/PiKISS

 ### Snap